Boko Haram

-After its founding in 2002, Boko Haram's increasing radicalisation led to the suppression operation by the Nigerian military and the killing of its leader Mohammed Yusuf in July 2009.
+After its founding in 2002, Boko Haram's increasing radicalisation led to the suppression operation by the Nigerian military and the killing of Yusuf in July 2009.
 Its unexpected resurgence, following a mass prison break in September 2010 in Bauchi, was accompanied by increasingly sophisticated attacks, initially against soft targets, but progressing in 2011 to include suicide bombings of police buildings and the United Nations office in Abuja.
 The government's establishment of a state of emergency at the beginning of 2012, extended in the following year to cover the entire northeast of Nigeria, led to an increase in both security force abuses and militant attacks.

 Of the 2.3 million people displaced by the conflict since May 2013, at least 250,000 left Nigeria and fled to Cameroon, Chad or Niger.
 Boko Haram killed over 6,600 people in 2014.
 The group has carried out massacres including the killing by fire of 59 schoolboys in February 2014 and mass abductions including the kidnapping of 276 schoolgirls in Chibok, Borno State, Nigeria, in April 2014.
 Corruption and human rights abuses in the security services have hampered efforts to counter the unrest.

 In mid-2014, the militants gained control of swaths of territory in and around their home state of Borno, estimated at 20000 sqmi in January 2015, but did not capture the state capital, Maiduguri, where the group was originally based.
 On 7 March 2015, Boko Haram's leader Abubakar Shekau pledged allegiance to the Islamic State of Iraq and the Levant.
 According to the BBC, due to internal disputes between the two groups, hundreds of militants left Boko Haram and formed their own organisation, named "Islamic State's West Africa Province".
 In September 2015, the director of information at the Defence Headquarters of Nigeria announced that all Boko Haram camps had been destroyed but attacks from the group continue.
 In 2019, the president of Nigeria, Muhammadu Buhari, claimed that Boko Haram was "technically defeated".
 Shekau was killed and confirmed to be dead in May 2021.
 Despite this, Boko Haram experienced a subsequent revival under a new leader, Bakura Doro.